knobs-dials/pexpecter/README.md

 For a good part because rclone offers a parameter-based way to do it, which is more controlled, the parameters are probably more stable, and is easier to test for failure.

-But also, these rules are basically the questions one by one in order, so doesn't do anything more than a series of expect()s and sendline()s.
+But also, these rules are basically the questions one by one in order, so isn't any more functional nor much shorter than the list form of pexpect

+    index = p.expect([pexpect.EOF, pexpect.TIMEOUT, 'No remotes', 'Current remotes','Name>', 'Storage>', 'and so on'])

+...or even a series of expect()s and sendline()s.

-In fact, this is potentially more fragile.
+In fact, this is potentially more fragile than that.
 Consider the first and last rules:
 - The first rule because the wording of the first summary you get, and its prompt, both depend on whether there were remotes already defined or not.
 That requires some trial and error to figure out.
+This is not something you want in an interface, and you only want to deal with such issues if you have no other options.
 - The last rule could probably be "y/e/d>", but I'd have to know it always says that (more trial and error) _and_ that nothing else does.
-The string used here is _probably_ more unique.
+The string used here is _probably_ more unique, but I don't actually know.

-...both these issues might be easier to resolve with a series of expect()s and sendline()s, because you know where in the sequence you are.
-And sometimes you can build something more like a state engine.
+...both these issues might be easier to resolve with a series of expect()s and sendline()s, because you implicitly have the state of know where in the sequence you are.
+And sometimes you can build something more like a state machine.

 That last sleep is there to make sure we don't kill the process  before it's written the config.
 This may not be necessary.